Timeline of atomic models: all atom models in order

 Atomic models, chronology and description of the models of the atomThe Schrödinger model of the atom, also known as quantum mechanics, is a theoretical framework that describes the behavior of subatomic particles, such as electrons, in terms of probability and waves.

-It was developed by the Austrian physicist Erwin Schrödinger in the 1920s and revolutionized our understanding of the atomic structure and properties of subatomic particles.
+It was developed by Austrian physicist Erwin Schrödinger in the 1920s and revolutionized our understanding of atomic structure and the properties of subatomic particles.

 Probabilistic description

-Unlike previous models that described the position and motion of particles in a deterministic way, the Schrödinger Atomic Model introduces the idea that subatomic particles, such as electrons, do not have definite trajectories, but are instead described by functions of wave that represent the probability of finding them in different positions.
+Unlike previous models that described the position and motion of particles deterministically, the Schrödinger Atomic Model introduces the idea that subatomic particles, such as electrons, do not have defined trajectories, but are instead described by wave functions that represent the probability of finding them in different positions.

 Schrödinger equation

-The basis of the model is the Schrödinger equation, a fundamental mathematical equation that describes how a particle's wave function changes over time in a given force field, such as the electric field created by the nucleus in an atom.
+The basis of the model is the Schrödinger equation, a fundamental mathematical equation that describes how the wave function of a particle changes over time in a given force field, such as the electric field created by the nucleus in an atom.

-Solving this equation allows us to obtain information about the properties of the particle, such as its energy and its spatial distribution.
+Solving this equation provides information about the properties of the particle, such as its energy and spatial distribution.

 Orbitals and wave functions

 In the context of atoms, wave functions are known as orbitals.
 Orbitals are regions of space where there is a high probability of finding an electron.
-The different types of orbitals (s, p, d, f) have characteristic shapes and probability distributions, which determine how electrons are organized around the nucleus.
+Different types of orbitals (s, p, d, f) have characteristic shapes and probability distributions, which determine how electrons are arranged around the nucleus.

 Heisenberg's uncertainty principle

-Schrödinger's model introduced the Heisenberg uncertainty principle, which states that there are fundamental limitations to simultaneously accurately measuring the position and momentum (or velocity) of a particle.
+The Schrödinger model introduced the Heisenberg uncertainty principle, which states that there are fundamental limitations to accurately measuring both the position and momentum (or velocity) of a particle simultaneously.

 Evolution of quantum theory